Squantor/squantorMinUnit/README.md

-# squantorMinUnitC
-Minimal unittest framework for C
+# Minimal Unittest framework for C
+Yet another minimal unittest framework for C, but this one does not depend on libC or other things.
+The reason for is existence is to allow on embedded target testing or other niche usecases.
+## Usage
+TODO
+## TODO's
+* create unittest header and strategy
+* Create usage example's